Missing Home and Your Friends

-If you have forgotten your favourite things at home visit our playroom and speak to the play specialist – you can borrow games, games consoles etc and bring them back to your room if you prefer.
+If you have forgotten your favourite things at home visit our playroom and speak to the play specialist – you can borrow games, puzzles etc and bring them back to your room if you prefer.

 Worried About Talking To The Nurses/Doctors?

 All of our staff are specially trained in caring for you and are happy to answer any questions you or your parent/carer may have.
 There is no need to be nervous or afraid talking to the nurse or doctor.